svengreb/tmpl-go/config/README.md

 The `/config` directory, also often named `contrib`, stores all configurations of any kind such as…

 - …container orchestration deployments — tools like Automated scaling and management systems like [Kubernetes][] or [Docker Compose][docker-compose] as well as tools to manage and process their configurations like [Kustomize][] and [Helm][].
-- …application configuration templates — reference, example or starter files that contain default values configurations of applications in the [`/app` directory][gh-tree-app].
+- …application configuration templates — reference, example or starter files that contain default values configurations of applications in the [`/apps` directory][gh-tree-apps].
 - …platform and distribution specific configurations — basic, platform specific configuration files for distribution or deployment purposes like for example [systemd][] units, process managers/supervisors or reverse proxies.

 ## Directory Structure